 "Jeremy is one special kid," said Uncle Mike's owner Mike Tolley.
 "It was a privilege to host his 'Welcome Back' party."

 Master of ceremonies for the event, M.C.
 Sharpie, agreed.

 "God has a plan for you," he told Rosado.

-In addition to performing, Rosado regaled the crowd with tales about his time on the popular television show featuring judges Jennifer Lopez, Randy Jackson and Steven Tyler.
+In addition to performing, Rosado regaled the crowd with tales about featuring judges Jennifer Lopez, Randy Jackson and Steven Tyler.

 Rosado admitted that J-Lo was his favorite.
 He even tweeted to her from his party, a tweet she promptly retweeted.

 The Valrico resident began singing at age 6, imitating Britney Spears for family and friends.
 He went on to sing in the Durant High School gospel choir.

 This was the fifth time Rosado has auditioned for "American Idol," and said he was ecstatic to finally be chosen to perform on the national television program.